 Parliamentary Procedure

-The rules of parliamentary procedures as embodied in Robert's Rules of Order shall serve as a guide for the school Board in its deliberation when the issue in question is not covered by these policies and bylaws.
+The rules of parliamentary procedures as embodied in Robert’s Rules of Order, latest edition, may guide the school Board in the conduct of Board meetings.
+Exceptions shall be made when the issue in question is covered by Board policies or bylaws, and as to minutes, adjournment and as otherwise required by statute.
+The President, or meeting chair, shall decide all questions of procedure and order, subject to an appeal to the Board, with the object that Board meetings be conducted with order, decency, and regularity and to accomplish the work of the school Board in the best possible manner.

 Date of Adoption: [Insert Date]